akesterson/basic/README.md

 This implementation is significantly more complete than my last stab at a BASIC, in my [piquant bootloader project](https://github.com/akesterson/piquant).
 This one may actually get finished.
 If it does, I'll rewrite the piquant bootloader in Rust and move this interpreter in there.
 It will be a glorious abomination.

+## Case Sensitivity

+The old computers BASIC was originally written on only had CAPITAL LETTER KEYS on their keyboards.
+Modern keyboards have the indescribable luxury of upper and lower case.
+In this basic, verbs and function names are case insensitive.
+Variable names are case sensitive.

 ## Variables

 * `A#` Integer variables